joshualmitchell/joshualmitchell.github.io/_posts/2017-10-06-a-list-of-stuff-i-think-about-a-lot.md

 - An algorithm to teach any concept in the most efficient way possible:

-So let’s say we’re trying to teach a concept: x, where |x| is the cardinality ("amount") of how complicated x is.
+So let’s say we’re trying to teach a concept: x

-When we teach something, in theory, we want to start with something that is “x” minus some amount of complexity, that happens to have a cardinality as close to 0 as possible.
+When we teach something, in theory, we want to start with something that is “x” minus some amount of complexity, that happens to be as close to 0 complexity as possible.

-If we want to avoid teaching someone false information (specifically, oversimplifying something), usually we can reduce the complexity of x at least a little bit, but for a lot of concepts, x can’t be reduced in complexity without either a) blatantly leaving out critical information (i.e. information whose presence is necessary to understanding a bigger piece of information that has the critical information as a component) or just changing the information slightly so it’s still mostly true, but a lot of complexity is cut out.
+If we want to avoid teaching someone false information (specifically: oversimplifying something), usually we can reduce the complexity of x at least a little bit, but for a lot of concepts, x can’t be reduced in complexity without either (a) blatantly leaving out critical information (i.e. information whose presence is necessary to understanding a bigger piece of information that has the critical information as a component) or (b) just changing the information slightly so it’s still mostly true, but a lot of complexity is cut out.

 Let’s say x is composed of y and z, and z is composed of a and b.

 So:

 x = y + z
 z = a + b

 Let’s say